simonepri/upash/readme.md

 Password hashing is already a pretty complicated topic on its own, why have we made it even harder?
-To make things easier for everyone, upash provides you a set of packages that abstracts all the complicated logic behind the common used password hashing algorithms, giving you no way to use them wrongly.
+To make things easier for everyone, upash provides you a set of packages that abstracts all the complicated logic behind the commonly used password hashing algorithms, giving you no way to use them wrongly.

-Moreover an Unified API lets you change your hashing algorithm with ease in the future!
+Moreover a Unified API lets you change your hashing algorithm with ease in the future!

 ## Usage